panavrin/livewriting/README.md

 # history

 0.1.0 (Sep.
 16 2015)
 * Textarea Ctrl/Cmd key fixed
+* Safari Keystroke difference handled. (when command key is pressed)
 * Codemirror as a main editor (instead of textarea)